 the quarterly wage reports required by subsection (a).

+“(B)(i) Prior to January 1, 2020, an employer shall submit its quarterly reports online unless the employer claims that online reporting creates a hardship, in which case the employer shall submit its reports in hard-copy form.

+“(ii) As of January 1, 2020, the portal shall accept quarterly earning reports, including those in electronic spreadsheet format, filed electronically directly by a third-party payroll company or from a hotel employer.

-“(B) The Internet-based portal created pursuant to subparagraph (A) of this paragraph shall be user-friendly (including, video tutorials) to enable an employee to report easily to the Director an alleged wage theft violation or other violations of this act, and shall allow reports to be made anonymously to the extent practicable.
+“(C) The Internet-based portal created pursuant to subparagraph (A) of this paragraph shall be user-friendly (including, video tutorials) to enable an employee to report easily to the Director an alleged wage theft violation or other violations of this act, and shall allow reports to be made anonymously to the extent practicable.

-“(C) Instructions on how to use the Internet-based portal shall comply with the requirements of the Language Access Act of 2004, effective June 19, 2004 (D.C.
+“(D) Instructions on how to use the Internet-based portal shall comply with the requirements of the Language Access Act of 2004, effective June 19, 2004 (D.C.
 Law 15-167; D.C.
 Official Code § 2-1931 et seq.).

-“(2)(A) Quarterly wage reports prepared pursuant to this section shall be submitted online.

-“(B)(i) The quarterly wage report may be in an electronic spreadsheet format.

-“(ii) The electronic spreadsheet shall be able to be submitted through the Internet-based portal without manual input by an individual of the information provided in the electronic spreadsheet, to the extent practicable, or a paper copy of the electronic spreadsheet may be submitted to the Department of Employment Services if so required by the Department.
+=\

-“(3)(A) The Mayor shall make available in-person reporting requirements training to educate third-party payroll companies about the reporting requirements and the use of the Internet-based portal.
+“(2)(A) The Mayor shall make available in-person reporting requirements training to educate third-party payroll companies and hotel employers about the reporting requirements and the use of the Internet-based portal.

 (B) The in-person requirement in subparagraph (A) of this paragraph shall not preclude training from occurring.”.

-A new section (10b) is added to read as follows:
+(e) A new section (10b) is added to read as follows:

 “Sec.
 10b.
 Tipped Workers Coordinating Council.